Korean People's Army: Air and Anti-Air Force

-The Korean People's Army Air Force (KPAF) is also responsible for North Korea's air and space defense forces through the use of anti-aircraft artillery, surface-to-air missiles (SAM) and satellites.
+The Korean People's Army Air Force (KPAF) is also responsible for North Korea's air and space defence forces through the use of anti-aircraft artillery, surface-to-air missiles (SAM) and satellites.
 Until April 2022, it was known as the KPA Air and Anti-Air Force.
 While much of the equipment is outdated, the high saturation of multilayered, overlapping, mutually supporting air defence sites provides a formidable challenge to enemy air attacks.

 Strategic Force

 The Strategic Force is a major division of the KPA that controls North Korea's nuclear and conventional strategic missiles.
 It is mainly equipped with surface-to-surface missiles of Soviet and Chinese design, as well as locally developed long-range missiles.

 Special Operation Force

 The Korean People's Army Special Operation Force (KPASOF) is an asymmetric force with a total troop size of 200,000.
 Since the Korean War, it has continued to play a role of concentrating infiltration of troops into the territory of South Korea and conducting sabotage.